Aloshi/EmulationStation/README.md

 The `es_systems.cfg` file contains the system configuration data for EmulationStation, written in XML.
 This tells EmulationStation what systems you have, what platform they correspond to (for scraping), and where the games are located.

-ES will check two places for an es_systems.cfg file, in the following order:
+ES will check two places for an es_systems.cfg file, in the following order, stopping after it finds one that works:
 * `~/.emulationstation/es_systems.cfg`
 * `/etc/emulationstation/es_systems.cfg`

 The order EmulationStation displays systems reflects the order you define them in.

 **NOTE:** A system *must* have at least one game present in its "path" directory, or ES will ignore it!
-If no systems are found, ES won't even start!
+If no valid systems are found, ES will report an error and quit!

 Here's an example es_systems.cfg: